The Constitution of the

 The award of Honorary Life Member shall be in the gift of the Counciland awarded only for exceptional service to the Association.

-f) Selection of Membership
+f) Membership Selection

-ii) Approval of applications for Honorary Life Member and Affiliate Member shall be by Council.
+i) Approval of applications for Honorary Life Member and Affiliate Member shall be by Council.

-iii) The Council reserves the right to refuse an application for membership without giving a reason.
+ii) The Council reserves the right to refuse an application for membership without giving a reason.

 g) Termination of Membership